-Will the bonus be subject to taxes?
+Will the bonus be subject to District of Columbia and federal taxes?

-If I earn a Highly Effective rating again in the next school year (2018-2019), will I be eligible for another bonus?
+If I earn a Highly Effective rating again in the next school year (2017-2018), will I be eligible for another bonus?

 Yes.
 You will be eligible every year that you earn a Highly Effective rating.